Transportation in New York (state): Urban mass transit

 One of the most famous urban mass transit systems in the world is the New York City Subway.
 New York City is also served by Port Authority Trans-Hudson (PATH), and an extensive bus system.

 Besides New York City, many of the other cities have mass transit systems.

 Buffalo Metro Rail serves Buffalo, the second largest city in the state.
 However, this service also resembles a light rail system.

+Aggregated entries from McGraw's electric railway directories report about 2660 km of operating track for New York streetcar and interurban companies in 1894 and an observed maximum of about 10371 km in 1918.